WICG/webmonetization/docs/exclusive-content.md

 ![](./assets/ec-generate.svg)

 The embedded JavaScript script will parse all the exclusive content <code>div</code> tags and include the proxy payment pointer in the web page's header (if there are multiple, it will select one at random).
-If Web Monetization is enabled by the User, receipts can now be obtained from the <code>monetizationprogress</code> events.
+If Web Monetization is enabled by the User, receipts can now be obtained from the [<code>receipt</code>](monetization-event-receipt.md) property of the [<code>MonetizationEvent</code>](monetization-event.md) event interface.
 The receipts, together with the payment pointer and the encrypted verifier endpoint, are submitted to the Exclusive Content Generator, which derives the encryption key and decrypts the verifier endpoint.
 If the Exclusive Content Generator is able to verify the receipts with the STREAM receipt verifier, it shares the encryption key with the User's client, who is now able to decrypt the content and display it.

 ![](./assets/ec-unlock.svg)